mlcommons/chakra/README.md

 ```

 ## Timeline Visualizer (timeline_visualizer)
-This tool visualizes the execution timeline of a given execution graph (EG).
+This tool visualizes the execution timeline of a given execution trace (ET).

 You can run this timeline visualizer with the following command.
 ```shell